Little Sheep Group

-Little Sheep Group Limited is a company that was founded in 1999 in Baotou, Inner Mongolia, China.
-It specializes in operating hot pot restaurants, condiments, and meat processing.
+Little Sheep Group Limited is a Chinese restaurant company that was founded in 1999 in Baotou, Inner Mongolia.
+The company specializes in operating hot pot restaurants, condiments, and meat processing.

-Little Sheep currently has over 300 chain restaurants in China, Hong Kong, Taiwan, Macau, the United States, Japan, and Canada.
-In 2007, the company was named the most popular Chinese hot pot restaurant by the Chinese Restaurant Association.
+Little Sheep currently has over 300 restaurant chains in China, Hong Kong, Taiwan, Macau, the United States, Japan, and Canada.
+In 2007, Little Sheep was named the most popular Chinese hot pot restaurant by the Chinese Restaurant Association.
 It was subsequently listed on the Hong Kong Stock Exchange in 2008.
 It became China's first branded catering enterprise listed in Hong Kong.

 Little Sheep posted ¥2 billion in revenues in 2010, which accounted for two percent of dining-out receipts in China.

 In 2011, Little Sheep was sold to Yum!
 Brands Inc, a U.S.-based fast-food franchise conglomerate.
 Yum agreed to buy Little Sheep for $587 million in May 2011 but the deal was delayed for four months by a Chinese Ministry of Commerce antitrust investigation.
 Little Sheep was delisted from the Hong Kong Exchange in February 2012.
 In 2016, Yum!
-Brands spun off their Chinese operations into Yum China, which includes Little Sheep.Happy Lamb was a similar hot pot brand founded by the original owner of Little Sheep in 2017.
+Brands spun off their Chinese operations into Yum China, which includes Little Sheep.
+Happy Lamb was also a similar hot pot brand founded by the original owner of Little Sheep in 2017.

 History

 Little Sheep was founded by Zhang Gang.
-There are two versions of the company's founding in Baotou; according to one story, Zhang Gang developed a method of eating hot pot without cooking and opened a hot pot restaurant with a few friends that became popular.
-Another story is that Zhang Gang and a friend had a meal together and found the hot pot was delicious and easy to promote, so he spent a lot of money to buy the hot-pot-based recipes and began to develop the company.
+There are two versions of the company's founding in Baotou.
+According to one story, Zhang Gang, who was busy running a telecommunications business, developed a habit of eating hot pot with friends rather than cooking; this gave him the idea to open a hot pot restaurant.
+Another version of the story is that Zhang Gang observed the commercial success of a chain of three hot pot restaurants in Hohhot; convinced of the business potential of the hot pot restaurant format, he purchased hot-pot-based recipes and began to develop Little Sheep.

-On August 8, 1999, the first "Little Sheep" outlet of the "Inner Mongolia Little Sheep Catering Chain Co., Ltd." was opened in Baotou City.
+On August 8, 1999, the first Little Sheep outlet of the Inner Mongolia Little Sheep Catering Chain Co., Ltd. was opened in Baotou City.